Diverse Proteins: The nutritionists perspective

 The world’s population is growing, and for many, the question of how we ensure an adequate food supply for all while sustaining our planet and natural resources is a crucial one.
 Fundamental to addressing the current global nutrition crisis is to deliver food that can guarantee delivery of adequate nutrients to people affected by all forms of malnutrition and the population as a whole.
 According to the Food and Agriculture Organization of the United Nations (FAO), sustainable diets have a low environmental impact while contributing to food and nutrition security for our present and future generations.
 In other words, sustainable diets should respect and protect ecosystems and biodiversity next to being culturally acceptable, affordable, accessible, safe and healthy [1].

 The food industry has shown the capability to rapidly adapt and innovate to meet the growing demand for more sustainable diets.
-This initiative is particularly reflected in the growing market for alternative proteins, which are increasingly becoming available to consumers, albeit in the Global North rather than Global South.
+This initiative is particularly reflected in the growing market for diverse proteins, which are increasingly becoming available to consumers, albeit in the Global North rather than Global South.
 This innovation responds to the globally growing demand for protein and could potentially alleviate some of the pressures on the food system.
 However, do these products meet the need for higher quality (i.e., more nutritious) food and help us move towards global food security?

 Key messages